MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 ![Security analytics dashboard](images/atp-dashboard-security-analytics.png)

 ## Organizational security score
-The organization security score is reflective of the average score of all the Windows Defender security control properties that are configured according to the recommended baseline.
+The organization security score is reflective of the average score of all the Windows Defender security controls that are configured according to the recommended baseline.
 You can improve this score by taking the steps in configuring each of the security controls in the optimal settings.

 ![Organizational security score](images/atp-org-score.png)

-The numerator in the fraction is representative of the sum of points from the **Improvement opportunities** tile, while the denominator is reflective of the total score from each pillar on the **Security coverage** tile.
+Each Windows Defender security control from the **Security coverage** tile contributes 100 points to the organizational security score.

-Each security control from the **Security coverage** tile contributes 100 points to the organizational security score and the total potential is based on the number of security controls multiplied by 100 accordingly.
+The denominator is reflective of the organizational score potential and calculated by multiplying the number of supported security controls (Security coverage pillars) by the maximum points that each pillar contributes (maximum of 100 points for each pillar).

-In the example image, the total points from the Improvement opportunities tile add up to 279 points for the three pillars from the **Security coverage** tile.
+In the example image, the total points from the **Improvement opportunities** tile add up to 279 points for the three pillars from the **Security coverage** tile.

 ## Security coverage
 The security coverage tile shows a bar graph where each bar represents a Windows Defender security control.
 Each bar contributes 100 points to the overall organizational security score.
-It also represents the various security products with an indicator of the total number of machines that are well configured and those that require attention.
+It also represents the various Windows 10 security components with an indicator of the total number of machines that are well configured and those that require attention.
 Hovering on top of the individual bars will show exact numbers for each category.

 ![Security coverage](images/atp-sec-coverage.png)